ngardiner/proxmox_vswrouter/README.md

 # Proxmox vSWRouter

+## What is it?

-A Virtual Router for Proxmox suitable for creating lab networks easily via a web interface.
+A web-based Virtual Router project primarily for Proxmox environments, suitable for creating lab networks easily via a web interface.

+This project is **not** associated with the official Proxmox project, however it is very much intended to be complimentary in that it provides a soft router platform which is intended to be easily run as a lightweight Proxmox-friendly virtual router layer for Virtualized environments.

+If this project goal interests you and you have further questions, feel free to read through the <a href="docs/faq.md">FAQ</a> which may cover your question in more detail.

 Project Aim:
    * Provide a _lightweight_ router instance for Proxmox installs - no need for firmware or interfacing with a proprietary router solution.
+It can be built on <a href="docs/install-container.md">container</a>, <a href="docs/install-kvm.md">VM</a> or hardware devices.
    * Model functionality on the VMWare Workstation VMNet functionality - allow easy spinning up of networks, primarily for lab testing, but with richer functionality and a web interface.

 ## Introduction